By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 Otherwise a

-command can have include the size and repeat feature, corresponding to CSSbackground
+ParseExceptionis returned.
+Possible arguments that abgcommand can have include the size and repeat feature, corresponding to CSSbackgroundattributes. -

 In current versions of the program, the program allows for fixed constants of this features to be used, that are stored in